-Popkum - Bridal Falls is well known for the iconic slopes of Mount Cheam, the mighty Fraser River, and its numerous mountain creeks.
-The area geology, forest cover, topography and location expose Bridal Falls and Popkum to a number of natural hazards.
+Popkum - Bridal Falls is well known for the iconic slopes of Mount Cheam, the mighty Fraser River, along with numerous mountain creeks.
+The area geology, forest cover, topography and location in proximity to nature exposes Bridal Falls and Popkum to a number of natural hazards.
 This means when severe weather, fire or seismic (earthquake) events occur, our mountains with their steep slopes and creeks can become active.
-It creates a real risk for wildfire and geohazard events such as rock fall, sediment flood, alluvial fan, debris slide, debris flow/flood, snow avalanche, flooding, landslide, and river erosion in Popkum - Bridal Falls.
-These geohazards pose significant constraints to development within the Plan area.
+It creates a real risk for wildfire or geohazard events such as rock fall, sediment flood, alluvial fan, debris slide, debris flow/flood, snow avalanche, flooding, landslide, and river erosion in Popkum - Bridal Falls.
+These geohazards area significant constraint to development within the Plan area.

-The Fraser Valley Regional District (FVRD) works proactively to plan safe development by avoiding and managing risk areas, and planning appropriate response measures in the case of an event.
-When creating new communities or growth areas, the FVRD identifies areas where people and their investments (i.e. home, business, roads, etc.) can safely grow and prosper for generations to come.
+The Fraser Valley Regional District (FVRD) works to proactively to plan safe development, by avoiding and managing risk areas, and ensure an appropriate response measures are there in case an event occurs.
+When creating new communities or growth areas, the FVRD identifies safe areas where people and their investments (ie. home, business, roads, etc) can safely grow and prosper for generations to come.

 Plan policies balance risk and development.
 The Local Government Act requires that official community plans contain statements and map designations respecting restrictions on the use of land that is subject to hazardous conditions.
-Section 56 of the Community Charter requires that if a building inspector considers proposed construction to be on land subject to, or likely to be subject to, flooding, mud flows, debris flows, debris torrents, erosion, land slip, rock falls, subsidence or avalanche, the building inspector may require the owner of land to provide a report by a qualified professional that the land may be used safely for the use intended.
+As well, Section 56 of the Community Charter requires that if a building inspector considers that construction would be on land that is subject to, or is likely to be subject to, flooding, mud flows, debris flows, debris torrents, erosion, land slip, rock falls, subsidence or avalanche, the building inspector may require the owner of land to provide the building inspector with a report certified by a qualified professional that the land may be used safely for the use intended.